ADVERTISING

 Cooperation between the city, Diakonie and LWV Hessen opens up new perspectives

-"FlexHi" project on Wednesday (1) .
-The goal is to provide better support to homeless people with mental health disabilities and enable them to participate in society.
+"FlexHi" project on Wednesday (1st) .
+Its aim is to better support homeless people with mental health conditions and to enable them to participate in society.

-"FlexHi is an innovative offering and promises good prospects for homeless people with mental disabilities in Darmstadt.
-The project is the result of a successful collaboration between the Science City of Darmstadt, the Regional Diakonie Darmstadt-Dieburg, and the Hesse State Welfare Association," explained Mayor Barbara Akdeniz.
+“FlexHi is an innovative service and promises good prospects for homeless people with mental health challenges in Darmstadt.
+The project is the result of a successful collaboration between the City of Darmstadt, the Regional Diakonie Darmstadt-Dieburg, and the Hessian State Welfare Association,” explained Mayor Barbara Akdeniz.

 Help for people who are not reached by regular services

 Darmstadt already offers a wide range of support services for homeless people.
-However, those affected, who cannot be reached due to serious illnesses or untreated psychoses, are often excluded.
+However, those who cannot be reached due to serious illnesses or untreated psychoses are often excluded.
 This is precisely where "FlexHi" comes in.

-"People who are very ill and living in degrading conditions in public spaces repeatedly come to our facilities.
-Now, together with the city of Darmstadt and the Hesse Regional Welfare Association, we have succeeded in creating a service specifically aimed at this group of people," said Jenna Reibold, head of the Darmstadt-Dieburg Regional Diakonie.
+“Our facilities regularly receive people who are very ill and live in undignified conditions in public spaces.
+Now, together with the city of Darmstadt and the LWV Hessen, we have succeeded in creating a service that is specifically aimed at this group of people,” said Jenna Reibold, head of the Regional Diakonie Darmstadt-Dieburg.

 Building blocks of the project

-The model project, which is initially planned for three years, combines several measures:
+The pilot project, which is initially planned for three years, combines several measures:

 - outreach services